SyncNet: correlating objective for time delay estimation in audio signals: Evaluation

 \subsection{Dataset Used}

 We evaluate the proposed method on a variety of datasets - including both real recordings as well as synthetically generated audio.

-We prepare a new dataset, called MTic.
-A reference audio signal of periodic tics with a time period of $1$s is played on an phone speaker and is recorded by the microphone of the same phone.
+We prepared a new dataset called MTic.
+A reference audio signal of periodic tics with a time period of $1$s is played on a phone speaker.
+It is recorded by the microphone of the same phone.
 Tics are chosen for experiments because they are localized in time and are musically relevant (as in metronome).
-The recordings are done with a number of phones and in a variety of acoustic background conditions.
+The recordings are done with a number of phones and in various acoustic background conditions.
 The time delay in the recorded signal is $<0.9$s.
-There are total 170 audio recordings sampled at \(16kHz\), each of a duration of almost \(10\) seconds.
+There are 170 audio recordings sampled at \(16kHz\), each of a duration of almost \(10\) seconds.
 They all correspond to the same reference audio of $10$s duration.

-Furthermore, to increase the sample size, we synthetically generate 450 audio files from the same reference signal with delays chosen uniformly between \((0s,0.9s]\) and noise injections with signal-to-noise ratio varying in \([-15dB,20dB]\).
+Furthermore, to increase the sample size, we synthetically generate 450 audio files from the same reference signal with delays chosen uniformly between \((0s,0.9s]\) and noise injections with signal-to-noise ratio varying in \([0dB,30dB]\).

-To validate the robustness of this study over real world signals such as speech and music as well.
-We experiment with speech files from the LibriSpeech dataset \cite{Ref16}; speech is non periodic.
-We also experiment with the accompaniment music from MIREX 2012 dataset \cite{Ref17}, which we call MBeats dataset.
-We randomly sample around 50 audio files from both and generated 25 synthetic audio files for each of these files, with injected delays and noise with SNR randomly sampled from \([-15dB,20dB]\).
+To validate the robustness of this study over real-world signals such as speech and music, we experiment with speech files from the LibriSpeech dataset \cite{ref22}, which contains speech recordings from read audiobooks in English, sampled at 16kHz; speech is non-periodic.
+We sampled 10000 speech audio files from the database, and 80:20 split on top of these files was used for training and validation.
+For each epoch, a noisy and delayed signal was synthesized with an SNR in \([0dB,30dB]\) and delayed by an amount in \((0.2s,3s]\) from each recording in the training set.
+Therefore, the network was trained on different reference-delayed pairs, sampled from the same process.
+We also experiment with the accompaniment music from MIREX 2012 dataset \cite{ref23}, which we call MBeats dataset.
 The MTic dataset as well as the codes to reproduce the results in this paper are available at \texttt{https://github.com/madhavlab/2022\_syncnet}.